Strange Stories of the Bible

 He holds degrees (BA Div and MTh) in theology, with a focus on literary readings of religious texts; and a PhD in Creative Writing and Theology from the University of Glasgow.
 He lives between Belfast and New York, and travels widely giving retreats and lectures.

 He presents Poetry Unbound with On Being Studios, which has amassed over ten million downloads since 2020.
 Poetry Unbound; 50 Poems to Open Your World was released by Canongate Books in late 2022.
-Profiled in The New Yorker, with poems in Poetry ireland, the New England Review, the Harvard Review and more, his latest collection of poetry is Feed the Beast.
+Profiled in The New Yorker, with poems in Poetry ireland, the New England Review, the Harvard Review and more, his latest collections of poetry are Kitchen Hymns and Being Here: Prayers for Curiosity, Justice, and Love

 Have questions or need help?